- BirdDog NDI encoder-originate streams do not synchronise on OBS unless Low Latency Mode is selected.

 The font file above isn’t important as ffmpeg will default to an available font if it can’t find the file specified.

 As can be seen above, on a high speed network, even on gigabit ethernet, with synthesised timestamps OBS renders the feeds exactly in sync (for video at least).
-Audio is still distorted though, but only for specific frequencies.
-My solution to this, in the interim, is to try and use a Dante Audio Interface (Virtual ASIO sound card), but this solution is still pending testing.
+Audio is still distorted though.
+My solution to this is to use Audinate’s Dante AVIO as the audio carrier and Ardour DAW software as the mixer/recorder.
+I’ve confirmed this works well in practice.

 If you’d like a slightly deeper dive into BirdDog Encoders, click here.